UBC-MDS/PyPunisher/README.md

 # PyPunisher

-The PyPunisher package will implement techniques for feature and model selection.
-Namely, it will contain tools for forward and backward selection, as well as tools for computing AIC and BIC (see below).
+PyPunisher is a package for feature and model selection in Python.
+Specifically, this package will implement tools for forward and backward model selection (see [here](https://en.wikipedia.org/wiki/Stepwise_regression)).
+In order to measure model quality during the selection procedures, we will also be implement the Akaike and Bayesian Information Criterion (see below), both of which *punish* complex models -- hence this package's name.

+We recognize that these tools already exist in Python.
+However, as discussed below, we have some minor misgivings about how this has been done, and believe it is possible to make some improvements in `PyPunisher`.

 ## Contributors: